-Woman dies from falling in fire pit
+Woman who fell into fire pit outside her home dies

 WORCESTER, Mass.
-(AP) — A woman has died from injuries sustained during a fall into a fire pit outside her Worcester home.
+(AP) — A woman who fell into a fire pit outside her Worcester home has died.

-Masslive.com reports 71-year-old Jacqueline Cardinal was found by her son-in-law in a fire pit injured Saturday evening.
+Masslive.com reports 71-year-old Jacqueline Cardinal was found by her son-in-law in the pit Saturday night.

 Worcester fire officials responded to the home and pronounced Cardinal dead at the scene from severe burns.